Women's Little 500: History

-The inaugural Women’s Little 500 was held in 1988, in response to 4 members of the Kappa Alpha Theta sorority narrowly failing to qualify for the 1987 men’s event on their 3rd and final attempt.
-In the fall of 1987 two of the Theta riders considered either a second attempt to enter the men’s race in 1988 or starting a women’s Little 500, they chose the latter.
+The inaugural Women's Little 500 was held in 1988, in response to 4 members of the Kappa Alpha Theta sorority narrowly failing to qualify for the 1987 men's event on their 3rd and final attempt.
+In the fall of 1987 two of the Theta riders considered either a second attempt to enter the men's race in 1988 or starting a women's Little 500, and they chose the latter.
 These women Leeann (Guzek) Terhune and Martha (Hinkamp) Gillum found a receptive Indiana University Student Foundation (the organization that conducts the race), who along with Phyllis Klotman, dean of Indiana University Office of Women's Affairs, agreed to support their effort.

 While the support was crucial, the task of gathering 33 teams fell to Leeann and Martha, who spent any spare time meeting with potential women riders.
-In the end they were going to have 31 teams at the first Women’s Little 500 Qualifications, an extraordinary accomplishment.
-The winner of the first Women’s Little 500 was Willkie Sprint, a team of four freshmen including Kirsten Swanson, Louise Elder, Amy (Tucker) Dixon, and Kerry Hellmuth.
+In the end they were going to have 31 teams at the first Women's Little 500 Qualifications, an extraordinary accomplishment.
+The winner of the first Women's Little 500 was Willkie Sprint, a team of four freshmen including Kirsten Swanson, Louise Elder, Amy (Tucker) Dixon, and Kerry Hellmuth.
 Hailing from Willkie quadrangle dormitory, they were coached by fellow student Kevin Wentz who was assisted on race day by a fifth teammate Kristin McArdle.
 Their win and the efforts of Hinkamp, Guzek, and Klotman were chronicled in an article in The New York Times published the day after the first women's race was successfully run and garnered a crowd of 15,000.
+In 2024, Indiana University Press published “Willkie Sprint: A Story of Friendship, Love, and Winning the First Women’s Little 500 Race,” in which Kerry Hellmuth tells the entertaining true story of that first race.